Python Current Thread State Collection

 In Python 3.12+, a pointer to current thread's PyThreadState is stored in a Thread Local Storage variable called _PyThreadState_Current.

-In an eBPF program, the pointer to userspace thread structure can be retrieved by reading thread.fsbase from the task_struct structure.
+In an eBPF program, the pointer to Thread Control Block (TCB) can be retrieved by reading thread.fsbase from the task_struct structure.
 This structure can be obtained with the bpf_get_current_task() helper.
 The Thread Local Image will be to the left of the pointer stored in thread.fsbase.

 The exact offset of thread local variable _PyThreadState_Current in Thread Local Image is unknown yet.
 Therefore, the disassembler is used to find the offset of _PyThreadState_Current.